Albert and Margaret Alkek Foundation

 A long-time supporter of organizations in the Galveston area, the Harris and Eliza Kempner Fund has invested in TPWF’s Gulf Coast Conservation Loan Fund, which works to conserve Texas’ valuable coastal lands and the habitats they contain.

-The Henderson-Wessendorff Foundation provided generous funding to repair flood damage to the screened shelters at Brazos Bend State Park and equip Fort Bend County game wardens with specialty equipment to aid in public safety and law enforcement.
+The Henderson-Wessendorff Foundation has provided generous funding to enhance the nature center and repair flood damage to the screened shelters at Brazos Bend State Park, as well as for equipment needs of Fort Bend County game wardens.

 Houston Livestock Show and Rodeo